• Skip to main content

 Substitutions

-Walnuts If you have a walnut allergy, feel free to use another nut, 1 tablespoon of nut or seed butter, or omit the nuts altogether.
+Walnuts If you have a walnut allergy, feel free to use another nut, 1 tbsp of nut or seed butter, or omit the nuts altogether.

 Milk You can use any type of milk you’d like.
 If you’re using this as a meal replacement, I would recommend using high protein plant milk.
 Soy or protein-added plant milk will increase the protein content to help keep you full and satisfied.